Mark your calendars!

 Spring Medicine Camp - cancelled due to COVID-19

-Isnati Awicalowanpi Girls Camp - postponed due to COVID-19
+Isnati Awicalowanpi Girls Camp - cancelled due to COVID-19

 Hunt Certification Camp - September 11-13, 2020

 Fall Hunt Camp - October 16-18, 2020

 Our camp Pronounced “Tee wah hay Wee Cho tee” or family camp is located in the Milks Community of the Rosebud Reservation, 5.5 miles south east of St. Charles, SD in Gregory County.

 Our camp utilizes 7 -18 ft canvas Tipi’s (tee pees) that our staff and volunteers assist and teach campers to erect for their stay.
 We have extra-large and regular size brand name cots, air mattresses and sleeping mats available for campers as well as army sleeping bags, in case they did not bring their own.
 Each lodge houses up to 8 people (depending on whether they use cots/mattresses etc) and are designated for male or female campers.
 There are 8 person tents available for families that prefer more private camping “family style”.

 We have a fully equipped camp kitchen with 2 electric ranges, two refrigerators , freezer space available and all cooking equipment ( pots, pans etc) We ask that you bring your own paper products ( paper plates, plastic ware, cups ) to minimize the kitchen chores.
 Campers may bring your own food.
 If your group requires specialty food we suggest that you get those prior to arriving on the reservation.
 Local stores have “the basics” health foods and special dietary foods are not consistently stocked in local stores.
 For a fee we can provide 3 meals plus 2 snacks a day (call for prices).
 We have an outdoor awning and picnic tables with meals are served “buffet” style from our camp kitchen.

 Age of participants